madelynschaut/MS_Botany563/notebook-log.md

 scripts_of.newick.NewickError: Unexisting tree file or Malformed newick tree structure.
 ```

-a new file was created titled "OrthoFinder" with all of the summary statistics and orthogroup sequences
+A new file was created titled "OrthoFinder" with all of the summary statistics and orthogroup sequences

-two orthogroups were generated: OG0000000.fa which contains 32 genes and OG0000001.fa which contains 4 genes (both genes from the species Chenopodium quinoa (XP_021760702.1 and XP_021741823.1); both genes from the species Macarthuria australis (AYE54619.1 and AYE54615.1))
+From this analysis, two orthogroups were generated: OG0000000.fa which contains 32 genes and OG0000001.fa which contains 4 genes (both genes from the species Chenopodium quinoa (XP_021760702.1 and XP_021741823.1); both genes from the species Macarthuria australis (AYE54619.1 and AYE54615.1))

-used only the OG0000000.fa orthogroup moving forward
+I used only the OG0000000.fa orthogroup moving forward

 ## ClustalW
-downloaded ClustalW file clustalw-2.1-macosx from http://www.clustal.org/clustal2/ and copied to Desktop/software
+I downloaded ClustalW file clustalw-2.1-macosx from http://www.clustal.org/clustal2/ and copied to Desktop/software

 ### ran clustalW2 through the terminal
+I attempted to run ClustalW v2.1.1 using the code:
 ```
 clustalw-2.1-macosx/clustalw2 -ALIGN -INFILE=ADH_OG0000000.fa -OUTFILE=ADH_OG0000000-aligned.fasta -OUTPUT=FASTA
 ```

-the following was returned:
+But, the following was returned:
 ```
 zsh: bad CPU type in executable: clustalw-2.1-macosx/clustalw2
 ```

-based off of Beth's advice in the GitHub repo, i ran the following:
+So, based off of Beth's advice in the class GitHub repo, I ran the following:
 ```
 conda activate
 conda create -n clustalw2 -c biobuilds -y clustalw
 ```

-the following was returned:
+The following was returned:
 ```
 Collecting package metadata (current_repodata.json): done Solving environment: done